Thoy04/MS-Capstone-Project/README.md

 - alter_df file refactor

 ### Intereste in More Details?
-See the final paper here:
+Check out the final paper!